StasiS-web/todoApp/README.md

 # ToDo App
 ## Introduction
-It is a nice-looking web Portfolio that includes all my skills and knowledge in Website Design and Programming.
-Users have two optional themes to choose from to see on their screen: Light or Dark.
+It is a Todo App where you can create, delete and edit tasks.

 ## :hammer: Used technologies
 * React + Vite
 * JavaScript
+* CSS

 This project official plugins are available: